 I69.391 Dysphagia following cerebral infarction

-In this case, the medical diagnosis (CVA) identifies the pathology, and all three treatment diagnoses (aphasia, dysarthria, and dysphagia) are complimentary diagnosis that indicate the functional change that occurred as a result of the patient’s stroke and will be targeted during the therapeutic intervention.
+In this case, the medical diagnosis (CVA) identifies the pathology, and all three treatment diagnoses (aphasia, dysarthria, and dysphagia) are the complimentary diagnoses that indicate the functional change that occurred as a result of the patient’s stroke and will be targeted during the therapeutic intervention.
 Having an accurate medical and treatment diagnosis will provide the therapist with a clear picture of what they are treating and why.